 - Have the full support of a UC Berkeley faculty member (professor or lecturer) who has committed to mentoring your project.
 Students carrying out independent research in UCSF, CHORI, or LBNL labs must also have the co-sponsorship of a UC Berkeley faculty member who will supervise their senior thesis or capstone project

-- Intend to enroll for course credits for a senior project that will be evaluated during the 2022-23 academic year
+- Intend to enroll for course credits for a senior project that will be evaluated during the academic year following the summer’s programming

 - International and AB540 students are eligible and encouraged to apply to SURF L&S.

 Recipients of the SURF L&S award will have an innovative research question of relevance in their discipline, a well-conceived and feasible research plan, and clear evidence of faculty support.